Will-Bigwood/Machine-Learning-on-US-Arrests-Data/README.md

 - Scipy
 - Geopandas

-Ensure that the Us_Arrests.csv is in the same directory as the Python file in order for it to run without error Ensure that all the following files are also in the same directory as the Python file in order to correctly generate geographical visualisations with Geopandas: 'tl_2021_us_state.cpg', 'tl_2021_us_state.dbf', 'tl_2021_us_state.prj', 'tl_2021_us_state.shp', 'tl_2021_us_state.shp.ea.iso.xml', 'tl_2021_us_state.shp.iso.xml', and 'tl_2021_us_state.shx'.
+Ensure that the Us_Arrests.csv is in the same directory as the Python file in order for it to run without error.

+Ensure that all the following files are also in the same directory as the Python file in order to correctly generate geographical visualisations with Geopandas: 'tl_2021_us_state.cpg', 'tl_2021_us_state.dbf', 'tl_2021_us_state.prj', 'tl_2021_us_state.shp', 'tl_2021_us_state.shp.ea.iso.xml', 'tl_2021_us_state.shp.iso.xml', and 'tl_2021_us_state.shx'.
 ### Project Overview
 - Data Preprocessing